r-earthengine/ee_extra/README.md

 There are a lot of fantastic third-party GEE packages and projects around GitHub.
 However, most of them are coded in JavaScript or Python, and they are not straightforward to translate to R, Julia, or other programming languages.
-The main goal of `eeExtra` is to guarantee a smooth `import` of these projects to other programming languages by standardizing different methods and enabling the use of JavaScript modules outside the [Code Editor](https://code.earthengine.google.com/).
+The main goal of `eeExtra` is to guarantee a smooth `import` of these projects in other programming languages by standardizing different methods and enabling the use of JavaScript modules outside the [Code Editor](https://code.earthengine.google.com/).